osohq/oso/docs/understand/policies/auth-models/user_types.rst

 Our example application has customers and internal users.
 Customers are allowed to access the customer dashboard, and internal users are allowed to access the customer dashboard as well as an internal dashboard.
-We can write a simple Polar policy to express this logic.
+We can write a simple policy to express this logic.

 .. tabs::
     .. group-tab:: Python